research

 SMRs are dirty and dangerous:

 The new “small” reactors, proposed to be built across Canada, will produce radioactive waste of many kinds.
-Some of the proposed models would extract plutonium from irradiated fuel, worsening concerns about weapons proliferation and creating new forms of radioactive waste that are especially dangerous to manage.
-The federal government currently has no detailed policy or strategy for what to do with radioactive waste, and no design or location for a deep underground repository where industry proposes to store high-level radioactive waste for hundreds of thousands of years.
+Some of the proposed models would extract plutonium from irradiated fuel, worsening concerns about weapons proliferation and The federal government currently has no detailed policy or strategy for what to do with radioactive waste, and no design or location for a deep underground repository where industry proposes to store high-level radioactive waste for hundreds of thousands of years.

 The federal government has never consulted the public about small modular reactors, which would create environmental risks and financial liabilities for Canadians.